CrossEye/frumious/2014-06-17-FavoringCurry.md

     ramda.map = curry(function(fn, list) { /* ... */ });

-And the broken record here will report _yet again_ (I told you I'd be tedious) that this function is curried, since we only supply the function from the (curried!) output of `pick` to this, and not the list.  `then` will invoke this with the list of tasks.
+And the broken record here will report _yet again_ -- I told you I'd be tedious -- that this function is curried, since we only supply the function from the (curried!) output of `pick` to this, and not the list.  `then` will invoke this with the list of tasks.

 OK, remember sitting in school, waiting for the for the class to end?
 The minute hand on the clock was stuck, and the second hand was moving through molasses?
 The teacher was droning on and on about the same thing over and over.
 Remember that?
 And then there was that moment, maybe two minutes before the end of the period, when the end was suddenly in sight: _Hallelujah_!
 I think we're there with this example.
 There is only this left: